akaspin/bar/README.md

     NAME                BLOB    SYNC    ID                  SIZE
     my/blobs/test.txt   no      yes     309a349019013151    4

+## Paths and globs

+Many `bar` commands accepts optional `[# path]` parameters. `path` is git-like pattern for restrict bar to search files in tree relative to working directory.
+All patterns must use forward slashes ("/") in POSIX notation.
+Single asterisk ("*") matches any symbols to next slash.
+Double asterisks matches any symbols across slashes.
+To exclude `path` prepend it with explamation ("!").
+All patterns are must match full path.

+    recursive/pattern/**
+    recursive/**/with.file
+    non/*/recursive
+    !excluded/**

 ## Covert ops

 With `bar divert` you can change specific files from inactive branch without